Club Fat Ass is a grassroots sports events club. Our members host trail running and other “active lifestyle” events for fellow members.

 The concept of providing detailed written course directions to each participant rather than marking the course markings was an early innovation.
 So was providing special recognition to those who helped fellow runners, picked up trash or otherwise did good deeds during the event.
 A few years later fellow ultrarunner, Sibylle Tinsel, organized a free night run.
 Other friends soon wanted to add their own running events.

-Since 2003, the Club has hosted over 500 trail running, road running, cycling, snowshoeing, back-country skiing, mountain climbing and peak-bagging events.
+Since 2003, the Club has hosted over 500 trail running, road running, cycling, snowshoeing, back-country skiing, mountain climbing, peak-bagging events, and related events.

 Please see the Help page for answers to many typical questions.